jiwonac/jiwonac/README.md

 Hello 👋 I am Jiwon Chang.
-I'm a B.S. in computer science at the University of Rochester and an undergraduate researcher at the UR Data Intelligence Lab under prof. Fatemeh Nargesian.
+I have a B.S. in computer science at the University of Rochester and have now joined URCS as a PhD candidate under professor Fatemeh Nargesian.
+I study data management for AI/ML, especially within the data

 My [personal website](https://jiwonc.net/) is the home for all relevant information.